See Steve's Hand-Written Lead Sheet

 After my phone call to the product manager, all those copies had to be removed from the stores to which they had been sent.
 At that time, Columbia Records had 3 pressing plants(Pitman, New Jersey; Terre Haute, Indiana; and Santa Maria, California) and this error, fortunately, was only made in one of them.
 But, obviously those LPs ended-up smack-dab in New York City, my home town!!!
 Amazing, right?
 What luck!
 What rotten luck!!

 However, this does not yet answer the burning question, which is, "What do I have on Side 2 of my "BLUE MAN" LP?
 Well, the answer is, you have a recording which was actually done for Epic Records(a 'sister' label of Columbia, but they are really all part of the same family of labels), and it was:

 "TWIN SONS OF DIFFERENT MOTHERS"

 Tim Weisberg plays the flute you hear!!!
-On any recording, under my own name, I have NEVER had flute!!!
+On any recording, under my own name, I have NEVER had an appearance by a flute!!!
 So, how is that for a remarkable story?